gitops-tech/gitops-tech.github.io/case-study.md

 - 'gcr.io/$PROJECT_ID/$REPO_NAME:latest'
 ```

-Next, a trigger for Google Cloud Build needs to be created, to execute the build when new commits are pushed to the repository.
+Next, create a trigger for Google Cloud Build, to execute the build when new commits are pushed to the repository.

 ![Setting up the Google Cloud Build Trigger on the Application Repository](images/cs-trigger.gif)

+Now, whenever the application repository changes, a new container image of the current version of the application is built and pushed to your Google Container Registry.

 ### Setting up the Kubernetes Cluster

 Next, create a Kubernetes cluster in Google Kubernetes Engine.
-If you are setting up GitOps for an existing project you can skip this step.
+If you are setting up GitOps for an existing project already using Kubernetes you can skip this step.

 ![Setting up a Kubernetes cluster in Google Kubernetes Engine](images/cs-cluster.gif)